 After going through the process of treating your family for head lice, you’re likely left wanting to know how long does scalp itch after lice treatment.
 Everyone is different, so there is no one size fits all answer to help you know how long will scalp itch after lice.

 However, there is an end in sight.
 In most cases, after successful lice treatment is completed, itching from lice bites often resolves itself after a few days.
-Itching from dry scalp usually resolves itself within a couple weeks.
+Itching from a dry scalp usually resolves itself within a couple of weeks.
 Scabs from excessive scratching heal within 4-6 weeks.
-In the case of psychosomatic lice symptoms, the more reassured you are over time that the lice are gone, the less your self awareness and scratching, and the less psychosomatic itching you'll experience.
-Whether you’re experiencing dry scalp, psychosomatic itching, allergy to louse bites, or even if your case of lice isn’t completely gone, the itching will not last forever.
+In the case of psychosomatic lice symptoms, the more reassured you are over time that the lice are gone, the less your self-awareness and scratching, and the less psychosomatic itching you'll experience.
+Whether you’re experiencing dry scalp, psychosomatic itching, allergic reaction to louse bites, or even if your case of lice isn’t completely gone, the itching will not last forever.

 Contact Our Head Lice Experts If You Need Help

 Head lice treatment can be challenging.
 Parents often worry that they missed something, and the problem will come back.
 Parents may also begin to lose hope when scalp itching persists even after a second treatment and beyond.
 Because itching after head lice treatments is so common, it's so hard to know if the head lice treatment succeeded or failed until it's too late, and the head lice infestation has returned full-force.
-If there's a chance your family is itching after head lice treatments because you still have lice, call LiceDoctors to book an appointment for a professional lice check for the whole family, and non irritating, safe treatment for all.
+If there's a chance your family is itching after head lice treatments because you still have lice, call LiceDoctors to book an appointment to safely treat head lice.